Do you have questions about Heisey Glass or the Museum?

 Q. Are all pieces of Heisey marked/signed?

 A. Yes and no!
-When the finished product left the factory, all pieces were marked.
+After 1901, when the finished product left the factory, all pieces were marked.
 Some pieces had the famous “Diamond H” molded into the glass, while others had only a paper label identifying them as Heisey.
 Blown pieces only had the paper label.
-Molded pieces were all to be marked with the Diamond H in the glass, but wear on the molds sometimes prevented a clear mark.
-The mark could also be polished off when the glass went back into the glory hole for the final fire polishing.
-In addition, the Diamond H is not always on the bottom or in the middle of the item.
-Heisey was very good at putting the mark in unnoticeable places.
-Stemware is a prime example.
-But just because you can’t find the mark, don’t let a good piece of Heisey slip through your hands.
+Molded pieces were all to be marked with the Diamond H in the glass, but wear on the molds sometimes prevented a clear mark, and the mark could also be polished off when the glass went back into the glory hole for the final fire polishing.
+Just because you can’t find the mark, don’t let a good piece of Heisey slip through your hands!
 A little studying will go a long way to help you identify that unmarked piece of Heisey.